brunochanrio/SpaceCadetPinball-dvd/README.md

 This is a port of 3D Pinball - Space Cadet for Nintendo 3DS.
 It's originally a game that came bundled with Windows from Windows 95 up to Windows XP.
 This is the current state of the project:

+- It is compatible with 3D Pinball - Space Cadet and the Space Cadet table from [Full Tilt!
+Pinball](https://en.wikipedia.org/wiki/Full_Tilt!_Pinball).
 - No menus, options, or results screen.
 - It plays sound effects and music (if the player supplies the music in OGG format).
 - There are still some bugs here and there.